-The Central Ventura County Fire Safe Council has received grant funds to provide chipping services for neighborhoods and individual homeowners in Central Ventura County who are willing to work to make their property fire safe.
+The Ventura Regional Fire Safe Council has received grant funds to provide chipping services for neighborhoods and individual homeowners in Ventura County who are willing to work to make their property fire safe.

 Funding provided by a grant from the Cooperative Fire Program of the U.S. Forest Service, Department of Agriculture, Pacific Southwest Region, through the California Fire Safe Council and the California Department of Forestry and Fire Protection as part of the California Climate Investments Program.

 Simply drop off eligible yard waste at the location designated.

 March 20th, 2021 | Warring Park, Piru | 8am – 2pm

 Drop-off event located at Warring Park – 802 Orchard St, Piru.